By Ankur Tiwari on 04-05-2020Follow @Ankurt04

 In case a SaaS business is selling a high contract value software, likely to enterprises, it will need to employ sales development representatives (SDRs).
 These sales heroes will reach out to the prospects, meet them, demo the product, and close the deals.

 If this way of selling starts bringing in new clients, you would like to invest a part of the profit being generated by SDRs into hiring more SDRs, thus kicking off a growth loop.

 Earlier in this post, I have discussed a Facebook ad funnel.
-You can create similar funnels using other platforms like Quora, Instagram, Tiktok, Reddit, etc. in place, Facebook for paid ads.
+You can create similar funnels using other platforms like Quora, Instagram, Tiktok, Reddit, etc. in place of Facebook for paid ads.
 If the funnel performs well and your revenue grows, you can scale the funnel by increasing the ad spend.
 So the funnel will fund its expansion.

 You can consider this process of scaling a well-performing funnel by raising the ad spend as a kind of growth loop.
 I prefer to view this setup as a paid acquisition funnel.
 Terminology does not matter if you have understood the concept.

 The only thing to learn before you start designing growth loops for your SaaS business is the risks involved with the growth loops.

 These risks, if unchecked, can be counter-productive and create new problems.
 Here are the key risks: